ionic-team/capacitor-docs/docs/main/ios/spm.md

 Swift Packages are Apple's new first-party tool for software dependacies.
 Traditionally Capacitor has used Cocoapods for managing depenacies internally and for plugins, however now is the time to move to a supported solution.

-In Capcacitor 6, you can now choose between using Cocoapods or Swift Package Manager (SPM).
+In Capacitor 6, you can now choose between using Cocoapods or Swift Package Manager (SPM).
 Almost all current capacitor-team supported plugins support SPM, namely the plugins in <a href="https://github.com/ionic-team/capacitor-plugins">capacitor-plugins</a>.

 We've tried our best to make sure you don't have to change much about how you work with Capacitor to use SPM, but there are a few things to understand.

 ### How it works

-When a Capcacitor project is using SPM we use a 'Base SPM' package that will serve as the place that references all of your projects dependancies:
+When a Capacitor project is using SPM we use a 'Base SPM' package that will serve as the place that references all of your projects dependancies:

 ![Base SPM Picture](../../../static/img/v6/docs/ios/spm/base-spm.png)

-The Capcacitor CLI will modify the CapAPP-SPM package when you sync new plugins.
+The Capacitor CLI will modify the CapAPP-SPM package when you sync new plugins.
 It is important you do not touch the contents here because the CLI can and will change things.

 ### Using SPM in a new Capacitor project